TDMPrinting/tdmprinting-website/_posts/2016-07-28-pla---filament-for-every-application.md

 ## PLA&nbsp;*is&nbsp;*Flexible

-Ok, while it's not *strictly*PLA, it is a similar natural based biopolymer, so like PLA it'll naturally degrade.
+Ok, while it's not *strictly&nbsp;*PLA, it is a similar natural based biopolymer, so like PLA it'll naturally degrade.
 It's also easy to print with and gives consistent results.

 Flexible 3D prints open yet another door of possibilities, from flexible joints and bushes, to applications requiring a softer grip, such as robotic arms or tyres.![](/uploads/versions/flex-image-opt---x----481-322x---.jpg)

+Customers can pick the type of filament based on its Shore Hardness level, so specific requirements can be catered for.